 (8) Opinions and recommendations.

-(F) The forensic evaluation shall be presented in non-technical terms and in reasonable detail.
+(F) The forensic evaluation report shall be presented in non-technical terms and in reasonable detail.
 The data and recommendations shall be pertinent to the legal or other referral question.
-Collateral information shall be used in a forensic evaluation to the fullest extent possible.
+Relevant collateral information shall be used in a forensic evaluation to the fullest extent possible.
 Opinions in a forensic evaluation report shall not be based entirely on self-report of the person being evaluated if collateral information is available.

 (G) Reports shall contain sufficient information to substantiate the conclusions and recommendations made.
 Special caution shall be exercised with self-incriminating statements by the person being evaluated, information about others not being evaluated, or other material of a particularly sensitive, personal nature not related to the issue and for which the forensic evaluation was requested.

-(H) For some types of forensic evaluations (e.g., competence to stand trial and sanity), the qualifications of the examiner(s) are regulated by statute.
-Examinations for which qualifications are not specified by law shall be conducted by staff who are qualified according to paragraph (K) of this rule.
+(H) For competence to stand trial and not guilty by reason of insanity forensic evaluations , the qualifications of the examiner(s) are regulated by sections 2945.37 and 2945.371 of the Revised Code.
+All other examinations for which qualifications are not specified by law shall be conducted by staff who are qualified according to paragraph (K) of this rule.

-(I) Forensic evaluations shall be completed within the time limits specified by law.
+(I) Forensic evaluations shall be completed within the time limits specified by law, unless an extension has been granted by the referral source.
 Examinations for which no statutory time limit exists shall be completed within a reasonable time, as determined in consultation with the court or agency requesting the service.

 (J) The agency shall ensure that:

-(1) All staff who perform forensic evaluation services shall have training and continuing education relating to the legal and mental health issues involved in the services they provide; and
+(1) All staff who perform forensic evaluation services shall have training and continuing education relating to the legal and behavioral health issues involved in the services they provide; and

 (K) Forensic evaluation service shall be provided and supervised by staff who are qualified according to rule 5122-29-30 of the Administrative Code.